 Schemes of arrangement

 Z-Obee Holdings Limited is another Bermudian case that is likely to be significant in the development of the law concerning light-touch provisional liquidators and schemes of arrangement.
-In Z-Obee, Chief Justice Kawaley appointed Hong Kong-based restructuring provisional liquidators as joint provisional liquidators rather than a Bermuda-incorporated company for the express purpose of initiating a restructuring.9 It was explained to the Bermuda Court that an important reason for the application was the inability of the Hong Kong court to use provisional liquidators for restructuring purposes under Hong Kong law where the primary purpose was to implement a restructuring.
+In Z-Obee, Chief Justice Kawaley appointed Hong Kong-based restructuring provisional liquidators as joint provisional liquidators for the express purpose of initiating a restructuring.10 It was explained to the Bermuda court that an important reason for the application was the inability of the Hong Kong court to use provisional liquidators for restructuring purposes under Hong Kong law where the primary purpose was to implement a restructuring.
 Once the Bermuda provisional liquidators were appointed, they were expected to ask the Bermuda court to issue a letter of request to the Hong Kong court for recognition and assistance in the standard form acceptable to the Hong Kong court.

 With the judicious use of these staged applications in the offshore and onshore courts, Z-Obee has successfully introduced modern offshore restructuring law into an onshore jurisdiction.
 It will be interesting to see how the decision of Z-Obee will affect cross-border insolvency in the future, particularly for the Cayman Islands, given the similarities of the two jurisdictions' light-touch restructuring regimes.
 There is no reason, in principle, why the procedure used in Z-Obee could not be used for a Cayman Islands company.

 The full extent of the light-touch restructuring jurisdiction was demonstrated in the restructuring of Mongolian Mining Corporation in the first half of 2017.
 Mongolian Mining was a Cayman-incorporated, Hong Kong Stock Exchange-listed coking coal producer and exporter operating in Mongolia.
 The company needed to restructure more than US$760 million in offshore debt.
-The restructuring involved light-touch provisional liquidators in the Cayman Islands, parallel schemes of arrangement under the laws of the Cayman Islands and Hong Kong, bespoke out-of-court consensual arrangements with certain creditors and recognition of the Cayman Islands' provisional liquidation proceedings, as well as schemes of arrangement in the United States under Chapter 15 of the US Bankruptcy Code.
+The restructuring involved light-touch provisional liquidators in the Cayman Islands, parallel schemes of arrangement under the laws of the Cayman Islands and Hong Kong, bespoke out-of-court consensual arrangements with certain creditors, and recognition of the Cayman Islands' provisional liquidation proceedings as well as proceedings under Chapter 15 of the US Bankruptcy Code.
 This successful restructuring was a favourable outcome for Mongolian Mining and its stakeholders, and has reaffirmed the Cayman Islands' status as a leading restructuring jurisdiction.

 A company may seek to promote a scheme of arrangement, without any need for provisional liquidation, to make a compromise or arrangement with its members or creditors (or any class of them).
 An application may be brought by the company itself, any creditor or member of the company or, where the company is being wound up, by the liquidator.
 The Grand Court will order a meeting of the company's creditors or members to vote on the proposed scheme.
 If a majority representing 75 per cent in value of creditors or members present, either in person or by proxy and entitled to vote at the meeting, agree to the terms of the proposed compromise or arrangement, then, subject to the Grand Court's sanction, the scheme will be binding on all the creditors or members of the company and against the company itself and, if the company is in liquidation, against the liquidator and contributories of the company.
 The scheme becomes effective only once a copy has been delivered to the Registrar of Companies for filing.

-In the recent case of In the matter of CHC Group Ltd,14 Justice McMillan considered Re China Milk Products Group Limited,15 in which it was held that directors of an insolvent company can present a winding-up petition on behalf of their company without approval by the shareholders, and Re China Shanshui Cement Group Limited,16 in which Justice Mangatal held that directors of a company do not have the standing or authority to present a winding-up petition, nor the power or authority to apply for the appointment of joint provisional liquidators, unless they are expressly authorised to do so by the company's articles of association or a valid shareholder resolution has been passed.
+In the case of In the matter of CHC Group Ltd,17 Justice McMillan considered Re China Milk Products Group Limited,18, in which it was held that directors of an insolvent company can present a winding-up petition on behalf of their company without approval by the shareholders, and Re China Shanshui Cement Group Limited,19 in which Justice Mangatal held that directors of a company do not have the standing or authority to present a winding-up petition, and therefore consequently cannot apply for the appointment of joint provisional liquidators, unless they are expressly authorised to do so by the company's articles of association or a valid shareholder resolution has been passed.

-In the matter of Re Weavering Macro Fixed Income Fund Ltd (in Liquidation),18 the Court of Appeal considered in substantial detail each stage of the test to be applied in identifying voidable preferences under section 145(1) of the Companies Law.
-Weavering concerned an appeal against an order of Mr Justice Clifford declaring that certain payments were voidable preference payments.
-In considering the solvency test under section 145(1), the Court of Appeal confirmed the applicability of the cash flow test in the Cayman Islands and clarified that this test was not confined to debts that are immediately due and payable, but also extends to debts that ‘will become due in the reasonably near future' and that any other conclusion would lead to artificiality.
+In the matter of Re Weavering Macro Fixed Income Fund Ltd (in Liquidation),21 the Court of Appeal considered in substantial detail each stage of the test to be applied in identifying voidable preferences under section 145(1) of the Companies Law.
+Re Weavering concerned an appeal against an order of Mr Justice Clifford declaring that certain payments were voidable preference payments.
+In considering the solvency test under section 145(1), the Court of Appeal confirmed the applicability of the cash flow test in the Cayman Islands and clarified that this test was not confined to debts that are immediately due and payable, but also extends to debts that 'will become due in the reasonably near future' and that any other conclusion would lead to artificiality.
 This was recently considered by the Grand Court in In The Matter of the NBRL Global Ltd,22 where it was held that deferred debts remain enforceable and payable, but subject to timing of payment by the terms in the deferral arrangements.
 The arrangements may be binding legal arrangements to pay later or a goodwill extension of time to pay.
 The Grand Court further stated that a goodwill extension is no defence to a statutory demand.